 College Football Rankings 2018: Bleacher Report's Week 7 Top 25

-It’s been an entertaining season thus far, but Week 6 really took up the drama and stakes up to a new level.
-Upsets came all over the nation at all times of the day.
+It’s been an entertaining season thus far, but Week 6 really raised both the drama and the stakes to a new level.
+Upsets happened all over the nation all day long.

-Texas continued their growth as they took down the Oklahoma Sooners in the Red River Rivalry.
-Texas A&M took down Kentucky with their defense stifling the powerful running attack of the Wildcats.
+Texas continued its growth, taking down the Oklahoma Sooners in the Red River Rivalry.
+Texas A&M defeated Kentucky, with the Aggies defense stifling the Wildcats' powerful running attack.
 And Auburn fell as the Mississippi State Bulldogs played keep-away with their ball-control offense.

 Even at the FCS level, No. 2 James Madison lost to heavy underdog Elon, 27-24.
-Elon was listed as a 40-point underdog by some services.
+Elon headed into the game as a 39.5-point underdog, per Jason Kirk of SB Nation.

 Records were broken, too.
-Devin Singletary and Nick Fitzgerald both passed Tim Tebow for career rushing touchdown records.
+Mississippi State quarterback Nick Fitzgerald passed Tim Tebow for career rushing yards by an SEC quarterback, while FAU running back Devin Singletary passed Tebow to become the leader in touchdowns on the ground by any FBS player in the state of Florida.

 Bleacher Report's panel of experts—Matt Hayes, David Kenyon, Adam Kramer, Kerry Miller, Brad Shepard and Ian Wharton—voted on the action.
 A first-place vote is worth 25 points, followed by 24 points for second, 23 for third, etc.